1. (36) Students should be provided a way to interact with other students in an online community.

 Our School hosts student chapters of national professional associations, providing opportunities for our students to serve in leadership roles, engage in professional development activities, and expand their professional network

-Our School’s American Library Association Student Chapter (ALASC) was recognized as the ALA Student Chapter of the Year in 2009 and 2010, and was honored as the runner-up for this award in 2011.
-In their recognition of the student chapter’s accomplishments, ALA leaders singled out the group's efforts to involve SLIS students who live across the continent, as well as the chapter’s high quality programs.
-During their most recent acknowledgment of the chapter’s accomplishments in 2011, ALA recognized the chapter’s increased attendance at events, outreach to online students, and effective use of numerous communication methods.
+Our School’s American Library Association Student Chapter (ALASC) was recognized as the ALA Student Chapter of the Year in 2009 2010 and 2014 ,and was honored as the runner-up for this award in 2011.
+In their recognition of the student chapter’s accomplishments, ALA leaders singled out the group's commitment to member engagement, retention, and outreach, including utilizing a range of social media and other virtual communication channels.

 ALASC is very active and hosts multiple events throughout the year.
 The chapter connects with students through its blog and bi-monthly e-newsletter, as well as through social networking tools such as Facebook, Twitter and LinkedIn.
 ALASC hosts online seminars, on-site library tours, and other events.